ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Configuring alerts
 {: #mon_alerts}

 There are scenarios where you might want to be notified if specific events are generated in your account.
-For example, you might want to be notified if the number of actions that fail goes over a threshold that you specify.
+For example, you might want to be notified if the number of actions that fail goes over a specified threshold.

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search queries to define the events that are displayed through a custom view.
 Then, you can attach an alert to that view to be notified when a condition occurs.
 A bell icon is displayed with the view to indicate that this view has an alert attached to it.

-Consider the following information when you configure alerts:
+When you configure alerts:

 * You can [attach one alert](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts) per custom view.
 There are 2 types of alerts: presence alert and absence alert.

 * You can configure conditions that are based on the number of event lines that meet the search query in the view, on a time frequency, or both.

-* The time frequency that is specified as part of the condition defines the reset time of an alert after it is triggered.
+The time frequency that is specified as part of the condition defines the reset time of an alert after it is triggered.

 * You can define multiple notification channels for an alert.
 For information about the supported channels, see [Alert notification channels](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-channels).

 * You can [define **presets**](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts#alerts_step3).
 A preset is an alert template that users can attach to any number of views.
 Service administrators define presets.
 Notice that when you delete a preset, any alerts that are defined by using this preset are automatically deleted.

-* You can enable or disable the feature on alerts that allow a user to mute an alert for a period of time.
+* You can enable or disable the feature on alerts that allows a user to mute an alert for a period of time.
 This feature only applies to email notification channels.

 * You can [detach an alert](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts#alerts_delete_view) from a view.

 * The timestamp that you see in a notification is set to UTC.
-For email notifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.
+For email notifications, you can set the **Timezone** to define a different timestamp value such as local time.